August 23, 2022

 Error correction codes, such as Reed Solomon coding, were invented in the 1950s to control and repair errors over noisy communication channels.
 These codes add redundancy to the transmitted information, allowing for error correction.
 Similar strategies, like RAID-6, are used in disk drives to enhance reliability.

-In Hive's P2P file systems, files are split into shards of data and spread across the network.
+In Hivenet's P2P file systems, files are split into shards of data and spread across the network.
 Additional shards are created to account for nodes disappearing or hardware failures.
 For example, let's assume 100 encrypted shards are generated from your file and sent to 100 peers.
 These are generated in such a way that only 70 are needed to rebuild the original file.
 Missing shards are regenerated as soon as we discover nodes leaving.
 With only 30% overhead, the probability of not being able to access the content is significantly lower compared to simple replication strategies.

 Modeling node behaviors for optimal placement